After a few weeks of lockdown silence, life is returning to Crossrail as test trains have started running through its tunnels once again.

 The core tunnels use a Communications Based Train Control (CBTC) signalling system which is similar to that used on the Jubilee, Victoria, and Northern lines and DLR, and allows for automatic train operation in the tunnels.

-The western section out to Heathrow uses the European Train Control System (ETCS), a digital ‘Moving Block’ signalling technology which will be rolled out across the UK’s rail network.
+The western section out to Heathrow uses the European Train Control System (ETCS), a digital ‘Moving Block’ signalling technology that will be rolled out across the UK’s rail network.
 The line out to Reading in the west, and from Liverpool Street to Shenfield in the east uses AWS / TWPS, an older ‘Fixed Block’ train protection system still used throughout the UK.

 However getting all those systems to talk to each other, and the trains — reliably — has been a challenge.
 Anyone who has ever worked with radio systems or cabling in industrial areas, and with lots of high voltage mains supplies knows that the laboratory and the real world rarely align.